Dru-blip/pico-lang/README.md

 make sure you have the following prerequisites installed:

 - make
-- gcc/clang versions which can compiler c23 standard
+- gcc/clang versions which can compile c23 standard
 - Python 3.12.3 (version im using to build pico compiler)
 - raylib (to run the example pico) can download prebuild native library from releases page or see [raylib documentation](https://www.raylib.com/)